 To get connected, use the links below.

 Students Faculty and Staff should use the 'LUC' wireless network.
 This network is for those with an active Loyola UVID and password.
 There are multiple guides on the Students Faculty and Staff page for connecting with different operating systems.
 To access this network connect your device to the LUC network, enter your UVID and password and if your device is not registered you will need to register it.
-Visit http://www.luc.edu/its/helpdesk/studentsupport/netreg/ for more info on this process.
-Once your device is registered it will be valid for the semester.
+Visit https://www.luc.edu/its/service/studentsupport/ for more info on this process.

 Please note, when you change your password for your Loyola ID, you will also need to update the password on all your wireless devices.
 Since the LUC wireless network uses your Loyola ID and password for authentication, you will need to update it to avoid being locked out of your account.